omkar34/Fake-News-Prediction/README.md

 # Fake-News-Prediction
-Fake news prediction using machine learning algorithms
+Fake news prediction using machine learning algorithms and deployment using flask